 - Make an African Statue: Using a toilet paper roll, paint, scissors, and clay or playdoh, your child can make their own statue.
 Paint the tp rolls brown and once dry, cut in small holes for the eyes and cut the front on the top and bottom of the edges to look like an oval.
 Use white paint to decorate the face.
 Make the nose and mouth from brown clay or playdoh.

-- Kwanzaa Kinara Toast: After making toast, spread a thin layer of a nut butter of your choice, then lay 7 pretzel sticks on the toast in a row.
-Add a red M&M to the top of the 3 sticks on the left, a green M&M to the top of the 3 on the right, and a chocolate chip on the top of the middle pretzel stick.
+- Kwanzaa Kinara Toast: Start by making toast.
+Next spread a thin layer of a nut butter of your choice, then lay 7 pretzel sticks on the toast in a row.
+Then, add a red M&M to the top of the 3 sticks on the left, a green M&M to the top of the 3 on the right, and a chocolate chip on the top of the middle pretzel stick.
 You’ve just made your own kinara snack!

 - Kwanzaa Friendship Fruit Salad: As Kwanzaa means “first fruits of the harvest,” let your kids cut and mix up a bowl of different fruits to share with a friend or neighbor.

 - Kwanzaa Cookies: Traditional Kwanzaa colors are red, green, black, and yellow.
-Make some sugar cookies with your children and let them cool.
-Add icing in Kwanzaa colors to individual bags.
+First, make some sugar cookies with your children and let them cool.
+Next, add icing in Kwanzaa colors to individual bags.
 Snip the tip of the bag so your kids can decorate the cookies with the different Kwanzaa colors.
+Lastly, enjoy!

 Kwanzaa Learning Videos: